louiswilbrink/generator-wilforge/README.md

 # Wilforge Generator

 This is a generator used to seed projects created by Wilforge Labs.
 The generator provides server/client architecture using ExpressJS and Angular.
-It also provides user management out of the box by using a Firebase endpoint, as well as simple email correspondence using the Mandrill API.
+It also provides user management out of the box by using a Firebase endpoint, as well as simple email correspondence using the SendGrid API.

 ## Getting Started